contactgilmore/contactgilmore.github.io/_posts/2025-06-26-GTNY-github-actions.md

 ---

+>
-> **Disclaimer:**
+> **Disclaimer:
-> This blog is always written with beginners in mind.
-If you’re getting into DevOps, SRE, or cloud engineering and don’t know where to start—you’re exactly who this is for.
-No gatekeeping.
-No ego.
-Just straight talk, real tools, and lessons from the trenches.
+> Everything in this blog is written with beginners in mind.
+If you're curious about Site Reliability Engineering and don't know where to start—you're exactly who this is for.
+I'm not here to throw a bunch of jargon at you or assume you already know everything.
+The goal is to keep it clear, practical, and beginner-friendly.
+Whether you're switching roles, just getting started in tech, or exploring SRE for the first time—welcome!
+This is the stuff I wish I had been told.**
 >

 ---